itratfazal-ioer/Urban-Structure-and-Policy/TrainingData_buildingClassification/Building_Typology.md

 # Building Typology for Training Data Production

-The training data was producted focusing on a defined set of building typologies.
-These typologies represent patterns and characteristics observed in various urban and rural settings in context to Germany.
+The training data was producted focusing on a defined building typology.
+This typology represents patterns and characteristics observed in various urban and rural settings in context to Germany.

-The following table summarizes the selected building typologies used for training data production.
-Click the links for description of each typology followed by an example map.
+The following table summarizes the building typology used for training data production.
+Click the links for description of each type followed by an example map.

 | Sr. No. | Code   | Type | Typology                                                                 | Typologie (Deutsch)            |
 |--------:|--------|------|--------------------------------------------------------------------------|--------------------------------|